ICIJ/datashare/README.md

 ## Current Features

-An Open-ended Multilingual Information Extraction and Search Platform
+An Extensible Multilingual Information Extraction and Search Platform

  - Extract Text from Files;
  - Extract Organizations, Persons and Locations from Text;
  - Index and Search all

-Multithreaded processings

-Distributed processings
+Multithreaded and Distributed Processings

-Remote or Embedded Index
+Local or Remote Indexing

 Web API